 Commercial and Industrial Grade Products - These durable water conditioners are fully encapsulated and water-resistant.
 Designed for ease of installation, the units are simply built around the pipe and connected via the power supply unit.
 These industrial-grade products can be custom-made to fit pipes up to 86 inches in diameter.

 The data in this map comes to provide a general outline of water hardness throughout the USA.
 Water hardness figures are based on reports from government and private sources.
 We do not guarantee the water hardness figures are 100% accurate.
 The average water hardness in each State is based on the specified cities in that State.
 Private wells (over 13 million households) were not considered, due to insufficient online data.
 Please contact us if you find any inaccuracies or you would like your city to be included to the map.
+The contaminants described in the state pages are based on reports from Government and private sources; we do not guarantee the figures are 100% accurate.

 Environmental Protection Agency (EPA)